logiqua/scribequa/README.md

 ## License

-Logiqua is licensed under the [Apache License, Version 2.0](LICENSE).
+Logiqua is dual-licensed under both the [MIT License](LICENSES) and the [Apache License, Version 2.0](LICENSES).
+You may choose to use this software under either license, whichever better fits your needs.

 ## Contributing